International Students

 During the parliament, we meet and discuss in a democratic way how everyday life at school should be.

 We are open for registration for our spring and fall semesters.
-Our semesters lasts between 20 and 21 weeks and include great meals from our kitchen, teaching by our passionate teachers and a double or single room, whichever you prefer.
-The age limit for a high school stay is 17.5 years at the time of semester start.
+Our semesters last between 20 and 21 weeks and include great meals from our kitchen, teaching by our passionate teachers and a double or single room, whichever you prefer.
+Students must be at least 17.5 years old at the start of the semester.

 Autumn 2025